 Basic Enrollment Dates For Medicare

-• In general, you can enroll in Part A&B during your Initial Enrollment period which is the 7 months surrounding your 65th birthday.
-If you don’t enroll during your Initial Enrollment Period you can end up paying more for part B for life.
-(Other Part A&B dates are: General Enrollment Period Jan 1st – Mar 31)
+• You can enroll in Part A and B during your Initial Enrollment period which is the 7 months surrounding your 65th birthday.
+If you don’t enroll during your Initial Enrollment Period, you could end up paying more for part B for life.
+Other Part A and B dates are the General Enrollment Period Jan 1st – Mar 31.

-• In general, you can enroll in Part C Medicare Advantage and Part D Prescription drug coverage during your Initial Enrollment period which is the 7 months surrounding your 65th birthday.
-If you don’t sign up for Part D or Medicare Advantage, or have other “creditable drug coverage”, you can end up paying more for Part D for life.
-(Other Part C dates are: the Annual Election Period Oct 15 – Dec 7, and the Special Disenrollment Period Jan 1st – Feb 14.)
+• You can enroll in Part C Medicare Advantage and Part D Prescription drug coverage during your Initial Enrollment period which is the 7 months surrounding your 65th birthday.
+If you don’t sign up for Part D or Medicare Advantage or have other “creditable drug coverage,” you can end up paying more for Part D for life.
+Other Part C dates are the Annual Election Period Oct 15 – Dec 7, and the Special Disenrollment Period Jan 1st – Feb 14.

-• In general, you can get a Medigap policy during your 6-month Medigap open enrollment period which starts the month you’re 65 and enrolled in Medicare Part B. If you miss your enrollment window insurers can deny you Medigap.
+• You can get a Medigap policy during your 6-month Medigap open enrollment period which starts the month you’re 65 and enrolled in Medicare Part B. If you miss your enrollment window, insurers can deny you Medigap.

-ADVICE: If you are newly eligible for Medicare, in general, be safe and get yourself Part A&B. Also get Part C with a drug plan or Medigap and part D. You are better off scaling back coverage than paying late fees for not signing up.
+ADVICE: If you are newly eligible for Medicare, be safe and get yourself Part A and B. Also get Part C with a drug plan, Medigap, and part D, or a Medicare Advantage plan.
+You are better off scaling back coverage than paying late fees for not signing up.

 Medicare Open Enrollment Period Dates

 Initial Coverage Election Period: The 7 months surrounding your 65th birthday including the 3 months before your 65th birthday, the month of your 65th birthday, and three months after your 65th.
 When you turn 65, you will automatically be enrolled in Medicare Part A and Medicare Part B if you are receiving benefits from Social Security or the Railroad Retirement Board.
-If not you HAVE TO sign up during your Initial Coverage Election Period or you may pay more!
-You’ll need Parts A&B to enroll in any supplemental Medicare coverage like Part C, D, and Medigap.
-So for almost everyone the choice is simple, sign up for Medicare during your initial coverage election period.
+If not you HAVE TO sign up during your Initial Coverage Election Period, or you may pay more!
+You’ll need Parts A and B to enroll in any supplemental Medicare coverage like Part C, D, and Medigap.
+The choice is simple for almost everyone, sign up for Medicare during your initial coverage election period.

-NOTE: Once you have Medicare Part A&B you don’t have to re-enroll each year.
+NOTE: Once you have Medicare Part A and B you don’t have to re-enroll each year.
 You’ll only re-enroll if you switch to Medicare Advantage or drop Part A or B and want to switch back.

 General Enrollment Period: If you miss your Initial Enrollment Period, you can sign up between January 1 through March 31 each year.
 Your coverage will begin July 1.
 You may have to pay a higher premium for late enrollment.
 As a rule of thumb, don’t miss your initial coverage election period.